aeternity/protocol/serializations.md

 ```

 ### Generalized accounts
-Generalized accounts are available from version 3, Fortuna release
+Generalized accounts are available from version 3, Fortuna release.
+A
+generalized account is interchangeable with a basic (non-generalized) account
+everywhere, the only difference is that it is not able to directly sign a
+transaction.
+Instead the transaction has to be wrapped in a [meta
+transaction](#generalized-accounts-meta-transaction) with the correct
+authorization data.

 #### Generalized accounts attach transaction
 ```